10 Things that Highly Successful People Do Every Morning

 They set their priorities for the day

 Successful people don’t waste time getting going.
 Time is precious, so being organized in the mornings is a top priority for people like Arianna Huffington, founder of the Huffington Post and Thrive Global.
 Huffington likes to use her early mornings to set her priorities for the day.
 She told My Morning Routine that she wakes up early, exercises, and sets her priorities for the day.
 This allows her to tackle things in a timely and orderly fashion.
 Having a clear plan for the day (even if it gets derailed), is good practice because it helps keep us on track and doing the important things.
 Lack of focus means we get distracted by less critical tasks, so we are less productive.
+These are 8 reasons you can’t focus and what you can do about them.

 They find their own rhythm